sirishapanu03/desktop-tutorial/README.md

 hello there..

-I am a current student at Northwest Missouri State University I like to play sudoku in my free time
+I am a current student at Northwest Missouri State University <br>
+I like to play sudoku in my free time